jdc20181/BeffsBrowser/README.md

 # Announcments

+**BeffsBrowser 2.1.0 is ready**

+You will need to uninstall BeffsBrowser, and remove all data of BeffsBrowser before installing this update.

+P.S.
+Pin to task bar, otherwise you will have a hard time figuring out how to launch.

 **Beffsbrowser to participate in Day of action to save Net Neutrality**

 The future of the internet is at stake, in the hands of the foolish, stand up and defend the net.